notofonts/math/documentation/building-math-fonts/index.md

 $$\Bigl(\frac{A}{B}\Bigr)^2_2 \quad A^2_2$$

 As a role of thumb, any glyph with vertical [size variants](#size-variants) should be classified as an extended shape.
-This includes things like fences of various kinds, slashes, and big operators.
+This includes things like delimiters of various kinds (parentheses, brackets, etc.), slashes, and big operators.

 Some implementations do not use the extended shape information and use other information to decide which algorithm to use for superscript and subscript position (TeX engines, for example, do not use extended shape information), so this needs to be tested with an implementation that is known to use it (like Microsoft’s).